You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Pelvic discomfort can range from mild to severe and may result from various factors, including:

-• Round ligament strain: The round ligament supports the uterus and stretches during pregnancy, often leading to tension or discomfort.
+• Round ligament strain: The round ligament helps the uterus and stretches during pregnancy, often leading to tension or discomfort.

 • Hormonal changes: Increased levels of relaxin can loosen ligaments, contributing to joint and pelvic instability.